March 1923

 Durney (2011), pg 156

-Dorney (2017), pg 250
+Dorney (2017), pg 250; Ferriter (2021), pg 104

 Doyle (2008), pgs 284-285

-A pro-Treaty army report from Claremorris, Co.
+A Free State army report from Claremorris, Co.
 Mayo states “Despite their very considerable numbers, and ample equipment in Mayo, the Irregulars have not been inclined to indulge in military action.
 Extensive destruction of roads, raiding, looting, and the burning of the houses of supporters of the Government is the form their warfare continues to take.”

 Hopkinson (1988), pg 242